 The Castle is wheelchair/ECV accessible.

-Don't miss Tinker Bell's nightly "flight" from the Castle down toward Tomorrowland to kick off the evening's fireworks display.
+Don’t miss Tinker Bell’s nightly “flight” from the Castle down toward Tomorrowland during the evening’s fireworks display.
 Tinker Bell flies 750 feet, averaging 15 miles per hour.
 It takes approximately 34 seconds for the trip.

 A circular stairwell or a themed elevator takes you to the second floor of the Castle so you can dine at Cinderella’s Royal Table for breakfast, lunch or dinner.
 Younger guests are treated like royalty, called “princes” or “princesses,” while adult guests are addressed as “lords” or “ladies.”

 The Bibbidi Bobbidi Boutique — A boutique salon that transforms little girls into Disney princesses with hairstyling, make-up, and manicures.